bmstu-iu9/refal-5-lambda/docs/3-basics.en.md

 A purely mathematically studied Refal subset is sufficient for writing any complex algorithm (see \[4, Lecture No. 6]).
-But this is not enough in practice: the studied tools allow us to work with "flat" strings characters only, whereas many non-trivial algorithms require hierarchically organized data.
+But this is not enough in practice: the studied tools allow us to work with “flat” strings characters only, whereas many non-trivial algorithms require hierarchically organized data.

 What is a data hierarchy?
 It is an opportunity to work with some piece of data